[Stratford Software, Inc.]

 We keep our program current with all the changes in healthcare billing, especially the changes in EDI.
 That is our first commitment.
 We want to have a program that works first and then make it as beautiful as we can - second.
 All electronic transmissions are required to be in the ANSI X.12 transaction sets.
 We have had customers transmitting heavy volume in this format since April, 1994.
 What other billing software company could make that claim in 1994?

-ICD-10-CM (diagnosis codes) and ICD-10-PCS (procedure codes) have been adopted by almost all countries in the world except the USA.
-The Stratford windows version was designed to be compatible with ICD10 in 1998 and will accommodate all the known variations/extensions of ICD-10.
+ICD10-CM (diagnosis codes) and ICD10-PCS (procedure codes) have been adopted by almost all countries in the world except the USA.
+The Stratford windows version was designed to be compatible with ICD10 in 1998 and will accommodate all the known variations/extensions of ICD10.
 The present Stratford data table field is 9 characters alpha numeric.
-ICD-9 is 5 characters (about 13,000 codes) and ICD-10 is 7 characters (about 120,000 codes).
+ICD9 is 5 characters (about 13,000 codes) and ICD10 is 7 characters (about 120,000 codes).

-Our "Windows only" version is available for download using a utility that is distributed with all updates.
+Our Windows version is available for download using a utility that is distributed with all updates.
 The windows-compiled version is about 130+ megabytes (compressed).
 It is not suited for modem download.
 We recommend DSL or cable modem connections only.

 Scheduling and related non-billing functions: The Windows version has a graphical scheduler.
 It is a comprehensive, generic, scheduler.
-It has 'hooks' that will allow us to expand its functions even more in the future.

 Database structure: We are using Microsoft developer tools.
 We distribute a royalty free database that has no pre-defined number of users.
 This database has no additional charges per workstation and/or server configurations.
 This will work for all healthcare provider organizations that we have tested.